 In this type of false-color composite images, vegetation appears in different shades of red depending on the types and conditions of the vegetation, since it has a high reflectance in the NIR band.
 Clear water appears dark-bluish (higher green band reflectance), while turbid water appears cyan (higher red reflectance due to sediments) compared to clear water.
 Bare soils, roads and buildings may appear in various shades of blue, yellow or grey, depending on their composition (Liew, 2001).

 The spectral index map is a graphical indicator for specific terrain analysis.
 Different bands may be combined to accentuate e.g. the vegetated areas.
 One of the oldest combinations is the Normalized Difference Vegetation Index (NDVI) .
 The combination of its normalized difference formulation and use of the highest absorption and reflectance regions of chlorophyll make it robust over a wide range of conditions.
-It can, however, saturate in dense vegetation conditions when Leave Area Index LAI becomes high.
+It can, however, saturate in dense vegetation conditions when Leaf Area Index LAI becomes high.
 NDVI is computed by band 15 (670 nm) and band 41 (800 nm):

 NDVI = (band 41 - band 15) / (band 41 + band 15) (1)